Future Union Mission Computer Runbook

 You are helping Future Union with a public Mission Computer task.

-Read MISSION.md, AGENTS.md, and context/action.json.
-Run ./bin/fu-mission doctor, ./bin/fu-mission experiment-status, ./bin/fu-mission status, ./bin/fu-mission claim, and ./bin/fu-mission room.
+Read the mission brief and AGENTS.md.
 Use public sources only.
-Produce a Markdown packet in PACKET.md, log sources in SOURCES.csv, keep CONTRIBUTION.md and CREDIT.md accurate, and run ./bin/fu-mission checkpoint after useful progress.
-If interrupted, read CHECKPOINT.md and continue from the existing files.
-Run ./bin/fu-mission finish before handoff.
-Run ./bin/fu-mission experiment-preview before any public queue.
+Produce a Markdown packet using the mission-packet-template.
 Separate facts, interpretation, caveats, and recommended action.
 Do not contact third parties, submit forms, process private personal data, or publish anything.
 Include compute disclosure if available.

 ```